dustinpfister/blog_posts/_posts/canvas-drag.md

 ## 2 - canvas drag and drop example

 Now for a canvas drag and drop example where dropping a display object is a certain area does something.
+For the sake of this example dropping a circle into an area will just change the color, but depending on the project dropping a display object can do all sorts of things.
+However for now it will result in just a change of color when it comes to how this example is rendered in canvas.

+So this example might still not be anything too interesting, however it will start to become a bit of a major project compared to the previous examples.
+So this time the code will be broken down into several modules to helper keep things a little more neat and tidy.

 ### 2.1 - Utils.js